Protecting the Failing Status Quo Discover the Truth About Critics’ “Solutions” to Local Infrastructure Needs

 - Water Research Foundation, “Main Breaks: State of the Science” Feb.
 2015; Naval Postgraduate School Center for Homeland Defense and Security, “America’s Infrastructure: Where Are We Headed?”
 March 2009; AWWA, “Buried No Longer: Confronting America's Water Infrastructure Challenge” Feb.
 2012

 - U.S. Conference of Mayors Urban Water Council, “Mayor’s Guide to Water and Wastewater Partnership Service Agreements,” Apr.
 2005.
 Brookings Institute and Rockefeller Foundation, Project on State and Metropolitan Innovation “Moving Forward on Public Private Partnerships,” Dec.
 2011; EPA Response to Congress on Privatization of Wastewater Facilities, 1997; Brookings Institute, “Public-Private Partnerships to Revamp U.S. Infrastructure,” Feb.
-2011
+2011; The President’s National Infrastructure Advisory Council, “Preparing United States Critical Infrastructure for Today’s Evolving Water Crises” September 2023.

-- U.S. EPA Water Infrastructure and Resiliency Finance Center, Accessed 6/30/16; U.S. EPA, “Drinking Water State Revolving Funds: 2017 – 2020 Allotment of Federal Funds for States, Tribes, and Territories”; U.S. EPA, “FY 2019 Clean Water State Revolving Fund Final Allotments” April 2019
+- U.S. EPA Water Infrastructure and Resiliency Finance Center, Accessed 6/30/16; U.S. EPA, "Drinking Water State Revolving Funds: 2017 - 2020 Allotment of Federal Funds for States, Tribes, and Territories"; U.S. EPA, "FY 2019 Clean Water State Revolving Fund Final Allotments" April 2019; Manny Teodoro, “The Revolution Will Not be Legislated” February 2022

 - For more, see: “CONDEMNATION CASE STUDY: A RECORD OF BROKEN PROMISES IN FELTON, CALIFORNIA” and “WHERE ARE THEY NOW?
 FIVE EXAMPLES OF ACTIVISTS MISLEADING COMMUNITIES ON MAJOR WATER DECISIONS” under “How Opponents Get It Wrong”